Theory of Angle Resolved Photoemission Spectroscopy of Altermagnetic Mott Insulators

 \textbf{\textit{Conclusions and outlook.---}}We have developed a theory for the ARPES response of altermagnetic Mott insulators.
 The spectrum consists of a quasi-particle branch at low energies, which we identify as the altermagnetic polaron.
 We find that the bandwidth of the altermagnetic polaron and the characteristic spin-splitting is strongly renormalized compared with self-consistent Hartree-Fock calculations.
 A key experimental signature, that we predict in addition to the spin splitting, is the spectral weight transfer between different spin polarizations; see Fig.~\ref{fig:1}(c).
-For future work, on a technical level, the parton theory for the polaron formation can be improved by going beyond the mean-field spinon approximation using variational techniques.
-Furthermore, it will be interesting to consider realistic band structures for certain insulating altermagnetic candidate materials to quantitatively compare with experiments.
+For future work, the parton theory could provide an effective description of altermagnets in the effective Ising limit~\cite{Kravchuk_2025}, by extending the conventional anisotropic $t-J_z$ model~\cite{Grusdt2018a}.
+On a technical level, the parton theory for the polaron formation can be improved by going beyond the mean-field spinon approximation using variational techniques.
+Furthermore, it will be interesting to consider realistic band structures for certain insulating altermagnetic candidate materials to quantitatively compare with experiments, as well as multi-orbital altermagnetic models ~\cite{Leeb2024, Vila_2025}.

-Our theory on the altermagnetic polaron provides a systematic study of interaction effects in the ARPES response of altermagnetic Mott insulators and can be directly extended to other spectroscopic probes, such as the spin-polarized Scanning Tunneling Spectroscopy (STM) response, where a hole is locally doped into the sample.
+Our theory on the altermagnetic polaron provides a systematic study of interaction effects in the ARPES response of altermagnetic Mott insulators and can be directly extended to other spectroscopic probes, such as the spin-polarized Scanning Tunneling Spectroscopy (STM) response, where a hole is locally doped into the sample. {The model we studied can be realized in cold-atomic setups as well~\cite{Das2024} and analogous information to that obtained from ARPES measurements can also be accessed such platforms~\cite{ Brown_2019,Bohrdt_2017_arpes_qgm}}.
+In particular, quantum gas microscopy~\cite{Bakr2009, Sherson_2010} offers a powerful probe of the spectral properties of ultracold atoms, providing complementary and, in some cases, analogous insights to ARPES in solid-state systems.
+Several experiments have already explored dopant effects and magnetic polaron formation in two-dimensional Fermi–Hubbard antiferromagnets~\cite{Mazurenko2017, Chiu2019, Xu_2025, prichard2025}.
 Our work paves the way for a systematic study of the doping effects in altermagnetic Mott insulators, and may guide further investigations of instabilities of these states toward pair density wave and finite-momentum paired superconductors.

-\textbf{\textit{Note added.---}}While preparing this manuscript, we became aware of related work studying the ARPES response of altermagnetic Mott insulators~\cite{Wohlfeld}.
+\textbf{\textit{Note added.---}}While preparing this manuscript, we became aware of related work studying the ARPES response of altermagnetic Mott insulators~\cite{daghofer2025}.
+During the review process, further related works on altermagnetic Mott insulators have appeared~\cite{Leraand_2026,park2025}.

 \textbf{\textit{Acknowledgments.---}} We thank W. Kadow, J. Knolle, and V. Leeb for insightful discussions.
 We acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy–EXC–2111–390814868, TRR 360 – 492547816 and DFG grants No. KN1254/1-2, KN1254/2-1, the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 851161), the European Union (grant agreement No 101169765), as well as the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.